This annual process is for ALL Scouts and adult members of the Troop. We register in the fall BEFORE the upcoming year.

 Please submit your paperwork and payment in one complete package to David Leonard at a Troop meeting.
 He will not accept piecemeal submissions.

-All registered adults in the Troop must take the BSA Youth Protection Training every two years, and must have current YPT valid for 2022 registration.
+All registered adults in the Troop must take the BSA Youth Protection Training every two years, and must have current YPT valid for registration for the upcoming year.
 Adults must have up-to-date YPT before they will be allowed to participate in Troop outings.

 Note: If you’re a new BSA adult member, you will complete the YPT during the BSA registration.